 A local newspaper article on my butterfly commission.

 Here is a photo of the metal butterfly sculpture finished and installed in Aptos, Ca.

-During the last few decades, the utilization of metal and steel for art sculpture has become progressively normal.
-We see them outside government schools, buildings, malls, and other public structures.
-Mirror-polished stainless-steel sculptures are very well known in public art projects because of their adaptable fabrication, alluring finishing, and exceptional capacity to resist heat damage and corrosion.
+During the last few decades, the utilization of metal and steel for art sculpture has become progressively more popular.
+We see them outside government schools, buildings, malls, and other public spaces.
+Mirror-polished stainless-steel sculptures are very well known in public art projects because of their adaptable fabrication, alluring finishing, and exceptional capacity to resist UV damage and weather corrosion.